JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 > Write a method that accepts an array of stars and an integer `k` and returns the `k` brightest stars.

 The first time you hear a problem statement, try to identify the basic goal of the problem.
 In this case, the basic goal is to identify the brightest stars in some collection.

+### Identifying the goal of a problem

+To identify the basic goal of a problem, look for verbs that command you to do something.
+Common verbs in problem statements include:

+* Find
+* Determine
+* Minimize/maximize
+* Count
+* Calculate
+* Return
+* Design

+...and so on.

+If you still don't understand what the question is asking, ask your interviewer to clarify.